timtermtube/sil.js/README.md

 # sil.js
 **SImple muLti-thread launcher in JavaScript, SIL.**
-Simple Multi-threading Launcher with JS in Web.
+Simple Multi-threading Launcher for Web.
 Simpler, and Faster.

 # What is the origin of name?
 It means thread and also light as "Sil".